S3-working-group/s3-practical-guide/src/focused-interactions/governance-meeting.md

 ---

-## A typical Governance Meeting structure includes:
+## A typical Governance Meeting includes:

-* opening round: attune with each other and to the purpose of the group
+* opening round: attune with each other and to the driver of the group
 * administrative matters
-    * consent to last minutes, dates,
+    * consent to last minutes, date for next meeting, etc.
     * check for last-minute agenda items and consent to agenda
 * agenda items
 * meeting evaluation: reflect on your interactions, celebrate successes and share suggestions for improvement.